 Response #3: You think THIS is bad?
 Oh just wait

 Yes, I do think I’m tired now.
 Yes, I’m sure it gets worse.
-Yes, I realize that labor will be hours of awful and then I’ll be up in the middle of the night, feeding, changing, cuddling, etc. right now, I’m so tired that I while I’d like to slap some common sense into you, it seems way too hard.
+Yes, I realize that labor will be hours of awful and then I’ll be up in the middle of the night, feeding, changing, cuddling, etc. right now, I’m so tired that I’d like to slap some common sense and empathy into you, but it seems way too hard.
 I throw up after I brush my teeth every morning, I fall asleep before 8:00 PM most nights, I lost my taste for coffee and I’m freaking miserable about it.
 I’m sure it gets worse, but shut up and just let me feel lousy instead of feeling guilty about feeling lousy because I’m allegedly going to feel even lousier in 3 months, 8 months, 1 year, until I’m 45, whatever.
 Be kind and remember that the same hormones making my body revolt also make me cry over the dishwasher being full

-DON’T MAKE THE PREGNANT LADY CRY, IT IS THE RUDEST THING.
+PRO TIP: DON’T MAKE THE PREGNANT LADY CRY, IT IS THE RUDEST THING.